zulip/zulip/docs/testing/continuous-integration.md

 Each runs the Zulip backend test suites, using the indicated platform/OS and Python version. `bionic-python-3.6` job for example runs the tests in Ubuntu Xenial with Python 3.6 pre-installed.
-Additionally, the `trusty` suite also runs the Zulip frontend test suites; since those are not platform-dependent, it doesn't make sense to run them on all platforms.
+Additionally, the `xenial` suite also runs the Zulip frontend test suites; since those are not platform-dependent, it doesn't make sense to run them on all platforms.
 Your build for the PR will pass only if all the 3 jobs are executed successfully.